Ontogeny: Adulthood

 Adulthood is the stage of when physical and intellectual maturity have been achieved and this differs between species.
 In humans, adulthood is thought to be around 20 or 21 years old and is the longest stage of life, but in all species it ends with death.
 In dogs, small breeds (e.g., Yorkshire Terrier, Chihuahua, Cocker Spaniel, etc.) physically mature faster than large breeds (e.g., Saint Bernard, Great Dane, Golden Retriever, etc.), so adulthood is reached anywhere from 12 to 24 months or 1 to 2 years.
 In contrast, many insect species have long larval stages and the adult stage is only for reproduction.
 The silkworm moths don't have mouthparts and don't feed, so they have to consume enough food during the larval stage for energy to survive and mate.

 Senescence

 Senescence is when cells stop dividing but don't die, but these cells can build up and cause problems in the body.
 These cells can release substances that cause inflammation and can damage healthy nearby cells.
 Senescence can be induced by un-repaired DNA damage (e.g., from radiation, old age, etc.) or other cellular stress and also is the state of being old.

 Ontogenetic allometry

 Most organisms undergo allometric changes in shape as they grow and mature, while others engage in metamorphosis.
 Even reptiles (non-avian sauropsids, e.g., crocodilians, turtles, snakes, and lizards), in which the offspring are often viewed as miniature adults, show a variety of ontogenetic changes in morphology and physiology.

-Applications to other fields

-Anthropology

-Comparing ourselves to others is something humans do all the time.
-The chapter "Comparison and ontogeny" from the book Anthropology, by Comparison by Christina Toren states: In doing so we are acknowledging not so much our sameness to others or our difference, but rather the commonality that resides in our difference.
-In other words, because each one of us is at once remarkably similar to, and remarkably different from, all other humans, it makes little sense to think of comparison in terms of a list of absolute similarities and a list of absolute differences.
-Rather, in respect of all other humans, we find similarities in the ways we are different from one another and differences in the ways we are the same.
-That we are able to do this is a function of the genuinely historical process that is human ontogeny.